utelecon/utelecon.github.io/src/pages/en/utokyo_vpn/index.md

 ### Information Security Education
 {:#information-security-education}

 UTokyo VPN is only available to users who have completed the Information Security Education.
-Information Security Education is held annually for all UTokyo Account holders with the aim of improving [Information Security at UTokyo](https://univtokyo.sharepoint.com/sites/Security/SitePages/en/Home.aspx).
+The Information Security Education is held annually for all UTokyo Account holders with the aim of improving [Information Security at UTokyo](https://univtokyo.sharepoint.com/sites/Security/SitePages/en/Home.aspx).
 For details about the timing and the procedure of the course, kindly refer to the [Information Security Education](https://univtokyo.sharepoint.com/sites/Security/SitePages/en/Information_Security_Education.aspx) page.

 - If you don't complete the Information Security Education within the implementation period, your privilege to use the UTokyo VPN will be suspended.
 Specifically, you will no longer be able to install the application required to use the UTokyo VPN.
 Furthermore, even if you have already installed it, you will no longer be able to connect to the UTokyo VPN.